kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		(\overline{x}_B - \overline{x}_A) - c_t \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)} &\leq& \mu_B - \mu_A &\leq & (\overline{x}_B - \overline{x}_A) + c_t  \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)}
 	\end{array}

 We consider the effect of changing from condition A to condition B to be a *statistically* significant effect when this confidence interval does not span zero.
-However, the width of this interval and how symmetrically it spans zeros can cause us to come to a different, *practical* conclusion.
-In other words, we override the narrow statistical conclusion based on the richer information we can infer from the confidence interval's width and the process's variance.
+However, the width of this interval and how symmetrically it spans zero can cause us to come to a different, *practical* conclusion.
+In other words, we override the narrow statistical conclusion based on the richer information we can infer from the width of the confidence interval and the variance of the process.

 Using linear least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There's another interesting way that you can analyze data from an A vs B set of tests and get the identical result.
-Use a least squares model of the form:
+There's another interesting way that you can analyze data from an A versus B set of tests and get the identical result to the methods we showed in the section where :ref:`we made group-to-group comparisons <univariate-group-to-group-differences-no-reference-set>`.
+In this method, instead of using a :math:`t`-test, we use a least squares model of the form:

 .. math::

 	y_i = b_0 + g d_i

-where :math:`d_i` is an indicator variable.
-For example :math:`d_i = 0` when using condition A, and :math:`d_i=1` for condition B, and :math:`y_i` is the response variable.
-Build this linear model and then examine the *confidence interval* for the coefficient :math:`g`.
-Here's a small R function that takes the :math:`y` values from experiments under condition A, and the values under condition B and calculates the least squares model.
+where :math:`y_i` is the response variable :math:`d_i` is an indicator variable.
+For example, :math:`d_i = 0` when using condition A and :math:`d_i=1` for condition B. Build this linear model, and then examine the *confidence interval* for the coefficient :math:`g`.
+The following R function uses the :math:`y`-values from experiments under condition A and the values under condition B to calculate the least squares model:

 .. code-block:: s